 - Music Therapy

-Graduates often take their study further, through graduate studies.
+Music graduates often take their study of music further, through graduate studies.
 The UCD School of Music offers a Master in Musicology [pathways in musicology and ethnomusicology], MLitt, and PhD.

 What Will I Study